 Click on the documents below for important papers:

-This is the 'advanced' class in our Visual Arts program.
+This is the 'intermediate' class in our Visual Arts program.
 Students will engage in deep study of the elements and principles of art.
 Two and three- dimensional techniques will be taught using a variety of materials.
 Students will explore various cultures, art history, and learn to think and write critically about master work as well as their own.